brownan/backathon/README.md

 If protecting the repository from a compromised client is a priority, then it's theoretically possible to configure a storage backend to give write-only access to an API key.
-Since Gbackup only writes new objects during a backup operation, it doesn't need read or delete access at all.
+Since Backathon only writes new objects during a backup operation, it doesn't need read or delete access at all.
 All this prevents, however, is the attacker gaining the API key and using it to delete objects.
 They already couldn't decrypt objects without the decrypted private key.